Maks-Ytka/SelfAssessment/Skills/JavaScript.md

   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration 🖐️ used
-  - function expression
+  - function expression 🖐️ used
-  - return
+  - return 🖐️ used
-  - default parameters
+  - default parameters 🖐️ used
-  - functional object
+  - functional object 🖐️ used
 - Data structures
   - Array 🎓 known
   - mixin